Freedom Index

 HB426 would add further punishments for hate crimes committed in the state of Georgia.

 The Georgia State Senate passed HB426 on June 23, 2020 by a vote of 29 to 22.
-We have assigned pluses to the nays because many hate crime laws may infringe on the First Amendment rights to freedom of speech and expression.
-“Hate” is a difficult and subjective term that doesn’t mean the same thing to each person.
+We have assigned pluses to the nays because “hate crime” legislation infringes on the right to freedom of speech.
+“Hate” is subjective term that doesn’t mean the same thing to each person.

 Public Transit Tax | HB105